BillVlad/freebuddy_wearos/README.md

 # FreeBuds WearOS Controller

-A lightweight, native, and highly optimized WearOS application for controlling noise cancellation (ANC) and monitoring battery life on **HUAWEI FreeBuds 5i** directly from your smart watch (e.g., Samsung Galaxy Watch 4 Classic).
+A lightweight, native, and highly optimized WearOS application for controlling noise cancellation (ANC) and monitoring battery life on **HUAWEI FreeBuds 5i** directly from your smart watch.

 This project is a standalone port inspired by the reverse-engineered Huawei Bluetooth Classic protocol.

+This project is a written with AI (specially Gemini)...
+Ya, imma dumb for coding for Android (I will try to learn Android development, so...)

 ---